 What is alimony?

 In Pennsylvania, alimony is a payment to an ex-spouse after a divorce.
-In some cases, a spouse may need financial assistance starting over after a divorce and alimony can help that spouse with the transition.
+In some cases, a spouse may need financial assistance starting over and alimony can help that spouse with the transition.

 MYTH: I am entitled to alimony.